-Selection is made by the chemistry chair in conjunction with the physics chair.
+Selection is made by the chemistry department chair in conjunction with the physics department chair.

-The Graduate School of Education offers a variety of fellowships and scholarships, including the Edgar W. Couper & Geraldine S. Weil Memorial Fellowships.
-To view the full listing of GSE fellowships and scholarships and other specific details, please visit the GSE Funding Webpage.
+The Graduate School of Education (GSE) offers a variety of fellowships and scholarships, including the Edgar W. Couper and Geraldine S. Weil Memorial Fellowships.
+To view the full listing of GSE fellowships and scholarships and other specific details, please visit the GSE website.

 English/Creative Writing: Marion Clayton Link Endowment in Creative Writing